uz0/llm/docs/01_prompt.md

 Do not modify:
 - The form layout or styling
 - The submit handler (handleSubmit function)
-- Any other form fields"
+- Any other form fields
 ```

 #### Why good: